lQingRu/search-service/README.md

 ### Cons

 - These nested documents are hidden, i.e. we cannot access/query them directly
+    - Will need to use `nested query` or `nested filters`
+    - Complex queries because a special nested query needs to be constructed for search, aggregation, and highlighting
 - Results returned is the whole document
-- To make changes to a nested object, need to reindex the whole document
 - Limited to a maximum of 10,000 nested objects per document

 ### Conclusion

+- "Cross-referencing" nested documents is not feasible
+    - Workaround is to use `include_in_root` that copies the properties from the nested documents into the roots, BUT brings up issues with inner objects (with no boundaries)
+        - BUT this means that all fields in the nested objects are indexed twice
 - Useful if there is one main entity with a limited number of closely related objects (nested objects)